 - 1. The applicant must be at least 18 years of age - 2.
-The applicant must be a high school graduate (diploma) or HSE.
-A transcript of all previous schooling must be on file.
-ACT scores are required for applicants under 21 years of age. - 3.
-The applicant shall make satisfactory scores on the Otis-Lennon and Adult Basic Education tests.
+The applicant shall make satisfactory scores on the Adult Basic Education continued on next page

+- tests.
 These tests are given at Lafayette-Yalobusha Technical Center.
-Test dates will be mailed to each applicant. - 4.
-After testing, the applicant shall appear before an Admissions Committee for review of qualifications. - 5.
-If accepted into the Surgical Technology program, the applicant must have on file a health examination certificate; a record of immunizations, and a Criminal History Background Affidavit. - 6.
-Application for admission to Northwest Mississippi Community College with required high school and college transcript(s) and ACT scores must be sent to the Senatobia campus.
+Test dates will be mailed to each applicant. - 3.
+After testing, the applicant shall appear before an Admissions Committee for review of qualifications. - 4.
+If accepted into the Surgical Technology program, the applicant must have on file a health examination certificate; a record of immunizations, and a Criminal History Background Affidavit.